 The SPARK program is part of the St Vincent de Paul Society’s Support Services.
 The SPARK team includes the following:

 The SPARK team include a range of individuals, organisations and communities.
-We have a dedicated team of core staff who work on the ground, bilingual workers who connect and build relationships directly with the community, hundreds of volunteers who support our programs and a number of partners and funders.
+We have a dedicated team of core staff who work on the ground, bilingual workers who connect and build relationships directly with the community, many volunteers who support our programs and a number of partners and funders.

 CURRENT NUMBER OF SCHOOLS

 CURRENT NUMBER OF VOLUNTEERS

 NUMBER OF NATIONALITIES OF CHILDREN